n1r7/compliance/KYC.md

    ------Identification of the source of funds reduces the largest risk of payments
    ------White list payments from confirmed sources utilizing the 314(b) process, requiring regular checks to confirm the connection

    ---Social network connectivity
-   ------Improve watch list and sanctions screening effectiveness through social network confirmation using available APIs (e.g., Facebook)
+   ------Improve watch list and sanctions screening effectiveness through social network confirmation using available APIs
    ------Customers are incentivized to do so through assurances of frictionless transactions
    ------Provide customers with terms and conditions that guarantee their privacy